 Ethically aware practices of justice, care, respect and concern for the needs of others as reflected in every-day practice of students, teachers and administrators

 In Year 7 and 8, students will study English, Mathematics, History / Geography, Science (including Agricultural Science), Health and Physical Education, LOTE (Chinese), The Arts (rotation of Dance, Music, Drama, Visual Art), and Technologies (rotation of Food Studies, Design Technology, Media Arts, Digital Technology.

 At Rochedale State High School we believe junior secondary students need to focus on developing independence, resilience, and social and emotional competence as learners.
-Our WRAP (Wellbeing, Resilience, Achievement and Pathways) Program develops these competencies as wells as assisting student to learn how to organise and maintain independent study routines, make decisions that promote personal success, understand themselves as learners and how they contribute to the positive learning culture of the school.
+Our IDP Program (Individual Development Program) develops these competencies as wells as assisting student to learn how to organise and maintain independent study routines, make decisions that promote personal success, understand themselves as learners and how they contribute to the positive learning culture of the school.